Dark-Edge/Standalone_pointing/README.md

 * don't have any for now

-# If you want to help me with my scripts :slight_smile:
+# If you want to help me with my scripts :
 https://forum.cfx.re/t/need-testers-to-improove-my-script-and-redm-base-besoin-de-testeurs-pour-parfaire-mes-scripts-et-ma-base-de-jeu/5280079

 Feel free to use this script as you want 'cause it’s opensource but don’t forget credits! :wink: